Accessibility

 What we’re doing to improve accessibility

 We are working to fix the issues to improve the overall accessibility of this website for our visitors.
-Issues caused by the Embed Job Board powered by TRAC in the ‘Working for us’ section have been highlighted to the third-party company on 18/10/2023 asking if they can fixed the accessibility issues and roll-out an update.
+Issues caused by the Embed Job Board powered by TRAC in the ‘Working for us’ section have been highlighted to the third-party company on 18/10/2023 asking if they can fix the accessibility issues and roll-out an update.
 These issues are:

 • Non-text Content (Level A), 1.3.1 Info and Relationships (Level A), 2.4.6 Headings and Labels (Level AA), 3.3.2 Labels or Instructions (Level A) - Fieldset missing legend